Scholarships and Grants

 Knoxville, TN.
 37919

-Applications for the 2019-2020 year are closed.
-Applications will reopen on October 1, 2020 for the 2020-2021 scholarship cycle.
-The application will be available on this page at that time.
-The application deadline was February 3rd at 4:30pm.
+Applications for the 2020-2021 year are now open.
+Applications will remain open until February 1st, 2021, at 4:30pm.
 Applications must be in hand in our office by this time.
 No applications are accepted past this deadline.

 Joyce Maienschein Leadership Grant